Common room (university): Non-collegiate universities

+While a number of non-collegiate universities had hall JCRs in the past, these had mostly vanished by 2025 in favour of professional residential life teams.

 Bristol

-Halls at the University of Bristol have student-run junior common rooms to organise social events and represent students in the residence.
-The JCR is the committee rather than the student body as a whole.
+Halls at the University of Bristol had student-run junior common rooms in 2024 that organised social events and represented students in the residence.
+The JCR referred to the committee rather than the student body as a whole.
+As of 2025, the university had taken over the organisation of social events.

 Leeds

-At Leeds, only one hall continues to have a JCR.
-Devonshire Hall is the last of the university's traditional halls.
-Many traditions were adopted from Oxford and Cambridge, such as gowned formal dinners and carol services.
-The hall has a JCR (the Tabbron Junior Common Room) rather than a common room as at the other halls of the university, and the student committee is styled as the "JCR executive" rather than as the "hall exec".
-A Senior Common Room is also present.
-Other halls such as Lyddon, Charles Morris, Oxley, Ellerslie, Tetley, Bodington Hall and Weetwood formerly followed the same format; however, the use of the term JCR in these halls has fallen into disuse since 2000 - in the case of the first four halls through modernisation, or in the case of the latter three halls through closure.
+At Leeds, the social committee is referred to as the JCR Exec at Devonshire Hall, the last of the university's traditional halls.
+Other halls also have social committees, although not referred to as JCRs.
+Students may apply to the university for positions on these committees from A-level results day onwards.
+Devonshire Hall is also unique in having a music president and a drama president in addition to the normal positions at the other halls.

 Nottingham

-At the University of Nottingham there are junior common room committees in many of the halls of residence that organise social events for residents of those halls.
+At the University of Nottingham there were junior common room committees in many of the halls of residence that organised social events for residents of those halls in 2023.
+As of 2025, social events are organised by the university's Residential Experience Team.

 Reading

-University of Reading JCRs are part of the Reading University Students'Union.
-There is an elected JCR committee at each hall of residence, which represents the students living in that hall and organise social events.
+In 2023, University of Reading JCRs were part of the Reading University Students' Union.
+There was an elected JCR committee at each hall of residence, which represents the students living in that hall and organise social events.
+As of 2025, only the JCR in Wantage Hall is listed by the students' union.

 The Staff Common Room (SCR) is the staff social club at the university.
 It began life in 1897 as the College Common Room, taking in both staff and students.
 It has at various times been termed the Staff Common Room and the Senior Common Room.
 Its membership includes academic, administrative and technical staff.